Whoo boy, I am so excited to share this low carb pretzels recipe with you!!!

 - This yummy, flavorful dough is good with literally any toppings.
 Sprinkle with low carb cheese, add sundried tomatoes, mix in rosemary and garlic and brush with butter.
 There’s really no wrong way to dress these up!

-Now you have your low carb pretzels, ready for some more savory bread recipes??
+Now you have your keto pretzels, ready for some more savory bread recipes??
 These should keep you busy!

 - Low Carb Nacho Cheese